 Authority for administering these policies is vested by the Board of Directors for RRCI to the Executive Director.
 The Board of Directors employs the Executive Director.
 The Executive Director has authority over all operations of RRCI.

-The Executive Director and the Board of Directors for RRCI will review these policies and procedures at least annually.
+The Executive Director and the Board of Directors for RRCI will review these policies and procedures as needed.
 Revisions to the Manual must be approved by RRCI Board of Directors.

 OPEN FOR BUSINESS AND HOLIDAYS